Clinical characteristics of carcinoid tumors

 - University of Pittsburgh School of Medicine

 "Carcinoid syndrome" is the term applied to a constellation of symptoms mediated by various humoral factors that are elaborated by some carcinoid tumors (table 2) .
-The typical carcinoid syndrome, consisting primarily of flushing and diarrhea (table 3), occurs predominantly in patients with metastatic carcinoid tumors originating in the small intestine.
+Typical carcinoid syndrome, consisting primarily of flushing and diarrhea (table 3), occurs predominantly in patients with metastatic carcinoid tumors originating in the small intestine.
 (See "Clinical features of the carcinoid syndrome".)

 Carcinoid tumors are rare overall, but their age-adjusted incidence in the United States has increased significantly, partly due to increased detection on radiographic imaging and endoscopy.